Here’s a look at the life of world-renowned primatologist, activist and conservationist Jane Goodall.

 Marriages: Derek Bryceson (1975-1980, his death); Hugo van Lawick (March 28, 1964-1974, divorced)

 Obtained a doctorate without receiving a bachelor’s or master’s first.

 Was the first scientist to give names to her research subjects instead of the conventional practice of assigning them numbers.

-Found that chimps engage in warfare with neighboring communities and that chimps are capable of altruism, which they display by adopting unrelated orphaned infants.
+Found that chimpanzees engage in warfare with neighboring communities and that chimps are capable of altruism, which they display by adopting unrelated orphaned infants.

-First to observe chimpanzees eating meat and making and using tools
+First to observe chimps eating meat and making and using tools.

 1957 - Arrives in Africa and meets famous archeologist and paleontologist Louis Leakey.
 He hires her as an assistant and then asks her to study a group of chimpanzees living in Tanzania.